telekom/oscake-documentation/docs/oscake-merger.md

                               of subdirectories.
   -mO, --outputDirectory PATH The path to the output folder.
 * -c, --cid TEXT              Id of the new Compliance Artifact Collection.
   -mF, --outputFile PATH      Name of the output file.
-When -o is also
+When -mO is also
                               specified, the path to the outputFile is stripped to its name.